mllocs/zoomus/README.md

 ## Usage

 The Zoom API uses OAuth or JWT to [Authenticate](https://marketplace.zoom.us/docs/api-reference/Authentication) API request.
-By defaut, a JWT client will be used.
+By default, a JWT client will be used.

 ```ruby
 require 'zoom'